-The fundamental right to free expression is under attack around the world.
+The fundamental right to freedom of expression is under attack around the world.
 The targets of the assault are those who question, criticize, or satirize religious beliefs, cultural customs, or political figures.
 These dissidents are not violent insurgents wielding guns or machetes, but writers, activists, thinkers, scholars, and everyday citizens living their lives and speaking their minds.
 Their weapons are pens, keyboards, and their own human voices.

 To silence these voices, a global crackdown is underway, where those who exercise their right to free expression are persecuted, threatened, jailed, tortured, or killed.
 The assault is being waged by religious demagogues, angry mobs, and radicalized individuals, as well as by governments, both local and national, leveling charges of blasphemy and “insulting religion” against dissidents.
 And through the abuse of individuals, they seek to terrorize the population as a whole into resigned submission.